Netflix lost the best picture battle, but its war with Hollywood is just getting started

 "That people consider Green Book an upset is a testament to how successful Netflix's Roma campaign was," Hollywood Reporter editorial director Matthew Belloni said in a tweet.
 "They took a black and white foreign language film all the way, in the process sparking a dialogue about the future of film.
 A pretty remarkable achievement."

-Netflix has drawn the ire of executives and theater owners by ditching theatrical releases on the vast majority of its original films.
-In a concession, the company orchestrated a brief theatrical run for "Roma" in select cities.
+Netflix drew the ire of executives and theater owners last fall by giving relatively short theatrical releases to "Roma" and the Coen brothers' Western anthology "The Ballad of Buster Scruggs," depriving exhibitors of ticket revenue; both films played for a few weeks in select cities before moving to the digital platform.

-But critics — including National Association of Theater Owners president John Fithian — reportedly dismissed the short theatrical release as a perfunctory bid to satisfy Oscar eligibility rules and please Cuarón, an A-list director.
-AMC Theatres, one of the top exhibitors in the nation, struck back at Netflix by refusing to screen "Roma."
+But critics — including National Association of Theater Owners president John Fithian — reportedly dismissed the quick theatrical release as a perfunctory bid to satisfy Oscar eligibility rules and please Cuarón, an A-list director.
+AMC Theatres, intent on preserving theatrical runs and protecting the value of a movie ticket, struck back at Netflix by refusing to screen "Roma."

 Oscars 2019 highlights: See winners, performances, speeches, moreFeb.
 25, 201903:28